 Share it all!
 Pass on every phone number where you or your spouse could be reached.
 Make sure the teacher has your most checked email addresses, too.
 Have a friend to use as an emergency contact?
 You’ll want to write that down.

 Yes, all of this is probably on file in the office.
 But sharing it with the teacher helps them to keep you in the loop or contact you fast.

-At Meet the Teacher Day, pass along a copy of your child’s IEP or 504 Plan.
-The teacher will probably already have a copy, but it never hurts to overshare this information.
-Highlight the copy you are sharing today to let the teacher know important items.
-You could also include a letter from a previous teacher and the most recent progress report from the last school.
+At Meet the Teacher Day, pass along a copy of your child’s IEP or 504 Plan [regarding special education needs or other accommodations].
+The teacher probably will have a copy, but it never hurts to overshare this information.
+Highlight the copy you are sharing today to let the teacher know about important items.
+You also could include a letter from a previous teacher and the most recent progress report from the last school.

 If your child has an allergy, make sure the teacher knows ASAP!
 Explain the specific allergens, how reactions are triggered, the symptoms and the treatment.
 If you have a medical plan in place, file it with the nurse and share it with your teacher.

-6. Deployments or TDYDeployments and long separations can trigger a whole lot of changes for children.
+Deployments and long separations can trigger a whole lot of changes for children.
 Missing a parent and possibly shouldering more responsibility at home can cause a whole lot of stress.
 Stress can cause grades to plummet or increase negative behaviors.
-If teachers are on the lookout for these types of changes, you can all work together to help your child stay on track.
+If teachers are on the lookout for these types of changes, you can work together to help your child stay on track.

 7. Family Situations

 Families change all the time, and every family has a different dynamic.
 Just like deployments or separations, changes in family life can cause stress.
 Let the teacher know, within reason, about adding new children to the home, divorce/separations, step-parents, step-siblings or leaving military life.
 The teacher will be able to keep an eye out for unusual behaviors or changes in academic success.